Economic history of Chile

 The economy of Chile has shifted substantially over time from the heterogeneous economies of the diverse indigenous peoples to an early husbandry-oriented economy and finally to one of raw material export and a large service sector.
-Chile's recent economic history (since 1973) has been the focus of an extensive debate from which neoliberalism acquired its modern meaning.
+Chile's recent economic history (since 1973) has been the focus of an extensive debate, as it pioneered neoliberal economic policies.

 Chile emerged into independence as a rural economy on what was the periphery of the Spanish Empire.
 A period of relative free trade that began with independence in the 1810s brought a modernizing development of certain sectors of the Chilean economy.
 This was accompanied by formation of a local business class, a novelty in Chile.
 Chile experienced its first modern economic crisis with the Long depression in the 1870s.

+Historically, the Chilean economy has relied on natural resources (nitrate, copper, coal, silver, and gold).
 The exploitation of lucrative nitrate deposits of the north conquered in the War of the Pacific (1879–1884) marked a whole epoch in the history of Chile and the economic legacy of nitrate has been widely debated.
+The onset of Chilean industrialization has often been dated to the end of the 19th century.